I wandered through the garden, thoughts on you,

 The distant tinkling of the garden chimes

-So breaks my heart and tears spill down again.
+So scores my heart and tears spill down again.

 There in love’s shadowed gardens of my mind